Comprehensive Ball Python Care Guide

 Maximum adult length of these snakes averages about 6 ft.
 Females, on average, grow anywhere from 4-5 ft which tend to be a bit bigger than males that average between 3-3.5 ft.

-Although their heads are relatively small they’re bodies have a heavier build and they can be quite stocky.
+Although their heads are relatively small their bodies have a heavier build and they can be quite stocky.
 For many hobbyists ball pythons are a great “middle ground” between smaller corn snakes and larger boa constrictors.

 Ball pythons can live on average, for approximately 25-30+ years, although some individuals have reached more than 40 years old!